Learn more about esophageal cancer during April, which is esophageal Cancer Awareness Month.

 Local Treatments treat the tumor in a specific location.
 This tends to be more useful in the early stages.
-This includes surgery, radiation therapy and endoscopic treatments.
+This includes surgery, radiation therapy, and endoscopic treatments.

 Systemic treatments are drugs that are taken by mouth or directly into the blood.
 These therapies travel through the whole body allowing them to reach cancer cells anywhere in the body.
-This includes chemotherapy, targeted therapy and immunotherapy.
+This includes chemotherapy, targeted therapy, and immunotherapy.

-The stage of the cancer determines the type of treatment.
+The stage of cancer determines the type of treatment.
 Treatments can also be combined or used one after the other.

-Esophageal Cancer disease in increasing.
+Esophageal Cancer disease is increasing.
 Unfortunately, only people who catch this cancer at the earliest stages are likely to be cured.
 It is so important to detect this cancer early.
 We are spreading awareness and advocating early detection.

-If you or a family member suspect an esophagus related disorder, Schedule an appointment today!.
+If you or a family member suspect an esophagus-related disorder, Schedule an appointment today!.